Guatemala: Come to the lush land of diversity is written by Joan Juanita Andersen

-Everywhere in Guatemala you as a foreigner can work as a volunteer.
-Especially around the city of Antigua there are lots of social projects and organizations where you can lend a hand.
+Everywhere in Guatemala, as a foreigner, you can work as a volunteer when you travel to Guatemala.
+Especially around the city of Antigua, there are lots of social projects and organizations where you can lend a hand.
 And it is needed.

 For despite Guatemala being a rich country, inequality and poverty are enormous.
 Many children do not go to school, but have to work as shoemakers, coffee harvesters, as helpers in garbage trucks, market vendors or washing cars.